fin-hypergrid/Hypergrid/README.md

 5. The grunt serve process should automatically refresh your web browser with the q driven grid

 ## Custom Scrollbars
-The OpenFin Grid utilizes a custom scrollbar component so as to not be limited to tables of 33MM pixels in width or height.
+Hypergrid utilizes a custom scrollbar component so as to not be limited to tables of 33MM pixels in width or height.
 In addition to the custom scrollbar, The OpenFin Grid utilizes row and column cell scrolling, not pixel scrolling.
-This has many benefits that become apparent after time.
+This has many benefits that become apparent over time.

 ## Road Map
 1. Test suite for all components and upstream dependency projects